The regulated industry gap

 CAD, clinical systems, finance engines, repositories, and filing tools remain specialist while nianav OS governs the workflow around them.

-Project Zero turns your regulatory scope, org chart, selected archetypes, and customised templates into working procedure-native workflows.
-The regulatory intelligence layer keeps the system current.
-The AI governance model lets your startup use agentic workflows without losing control of evidence.
+It turns your regulatory scope, org chart, selected archetypes, and customised templates into working, connected workflows, so your startup can use agentic workflows without losing control of evidence.